HOSPITALITY CHALLENGE #1

 Rising labor costs

 Scarcity drives up wages while margins are under pressure.
-Hospitality businesses must offer more to recruit and retain staff.
+The restaurant employee turnover rate remains among the highest of any industry, meaning businesses must constantly invest in recruiting and retaining staff.

 Impact on service quality